In Search of Truman’s Beer – Fortune Favours the Brave!

 It’s not true, Twitter isn’t just full of mindless garbage… sometimes you really do discover something worthwhile – admittedly it only happens on very rare occasions.

 I logged onto Twitter on Tuesday evening to see if anything would catch my eye and there it was, some geezer… can’t remember his name, but his tweet said ‘Also a pint of Truman’s No. 8 at only 3.5% it’s a hoppy, traditional ale that’s packed full of flavour for such a weak beer North London NW6.’
-Wow… for a long time now I have been wanting to sample some Truman’s ale, anything would do…
+Wow… for a long time I had been wanting to sample some Truman’s ale.

 Way back on July 31 2010 – haven’t I got good memory or what – after I had been at the launch event for the Spitalfields Fire & Stone restaurant I went in search of Truman’s Runner ale.
 A so called cool bar in the area had it on tap… In I walked… after I eventually found it, which took a bit of time because I got lost!
 Never the less it was worth it, I had found what I was looking for.